Aldergrove, Langley: Arts and culture

 In 2017, location filming for the Hallmark Channel original movie Coming Home for Christmas starring Danica Mckellar took place at a large mansion in Aldergrove.

 Attractions

-The Greater Vancouver Zoo and the Twilight Drive-in Theatre are located in Aldergrove.
+The Greater Vancouver Zoo is located in Aldergrove.

 The Aldergrove Credit Union Community Centre opened in 2018, with an accompanying Otter Co-op Outdoor Experience water park, featuring water slides, a wave pool, lazy river and an aquaplay structure.